Kassel-Wilhelmshöhe station: Operational usage

-All northbound and southbound InterCityExpress services call at the station, with the exception of ICE Sprinter trains.
+All northbound and southbound Intercity Express services call at the station, with the exception of ICE Sprinter trains.
 An ICE connection also exists on the line to Erfurt and Altenbeken / Dortmund.
 Regional services are offered to Frankfurt Hbf, Hagen, Erfurt, Bad Hersfeld, Korbach and Kassel Hauptbahnhof where regional trains depart for Göttingen and Halle among others.

 The station is also served by two lines of the RegioTram system, the light rail system of Kassel.
 These two lines terminate at Treysa or Melsungen respectively.